sbravo15/useful-shell-scripts/README.md

     ./scripts/generate_file_structure.sh sample_directory
     ```

-3. **View the Output**: After running the script, it will create a file named `file_structure.txt` in the current directory.
+4. **View the Output**: After running the script, it will create a file named `file_structure.txt` in the current directory.
 This file contains the hierarchical structure of the specified directory.

-4. **Check the Debug Log**: The script also generates a `debug.log` file, which logs each directory and file processed during execution.
+5. **Check the Debug Log**: The script also generates a `debug.log` file, which logs each directory and file processed during execution.
 This can be helpful for troubleshooting.

-### Example
+### Example OUTPUT FILE STRUCTURE
 Here's an example of running the script on a directory named `sample_directory`:

 ```sh